Appdynamics/config-assessment-tool/README.md

   - Raw metrics which go into MaturityAssessment for BRUM report
 - `{jobName}-MaturityAssessmentRaw-mrum.xlsx`
   - Raw metrics which go into MaturityAssessment for MRUM report
+- `{jobName}-HybridApplicationMonitoringUseCaseMaturityAssessment-presentation.pptx
+    - Primarily used by customers that have purchased the Hybrid App Monitoring(HAM) SKU's
+- `{jobName}-ConfigurationAnalysisReport.xlsx`
+    - Configuration Analysis Report used primarily by AppD Services team, generated separately
 - `controllerData.json`
   - Contains all raw data used in analysis.
 - `info.json`